endor/karhu/ARTICLE.md

     });

-What you start with is the loading of plugins such as [Mustache](https://github.com/janl/mustache.js) which is a template rendering engine.
-Then you initialize helpers (`karhu.ApplicationHelper`) and controllers (`karhu.Products`).
-Once the app is defined and all the DOM elements are loaded, you can run the sammy app and let it go to the first route which is the index of all products.
+First we start loading plugins such as [Mustache](https://github.com/janl/mustache.js) which is a template rendering engine.
+Then we initialize helpers (`karhu.ApplicationHelper`) and controllers (`karhu.Products`).
+Once the app is defined and all the DOM elements are loaded, you can run the sammy app and direct it to the initial route which is the index of all products.

 ## Writing tests

-Before showing you how the products controller works and displays all the products I want to briefly go into how the quality of JavaScript applications can be greatly increased - through testing.
-I go about developing the example application step by step and before every major step I first write an acceptance test to ensure that the code is actually working and everything I have developed before is also still functioning correctly.
-If there are more complex parts of code, I write unit tests for those and try to cover most of the cases that can happen when running the code.
-For acceptance tests one of the easiest and most readable ways is using [Capybara](https://github.com/jnicklas/capybara) with Selenium.
-The first scenario for testing if I can see a list of products looks like this:
+Before showing you how the products controller works and displays all the products I want to briefly go into how the quality of JavaScript applications can be greatly increased through testing.
+As I went about developing the example application before every major step I first wrote an acceptance test to ensure that the code is actually working.
+This also prevents regressions, guaranteeing everything I wrote before is also still functioning correctly.
+For more complex code, I write unit tests and try to cover most of the cases that can happen when running the code.
+For writing acceptance tests one of the easiest and most readable ways is using [Capybara](https://github.com/jnicklas/capybara) with Selenium.
+In the first scenario we can test if we can see a list of products:

     Feature: Products
       In order to know which products I have